Electron Tomography Segmentation

 Cryo-electron tomography (cryo-ET) is a powerful imaging technique used to study the three-dimensional (3D) cellular components and macromolecular complexes in their near-native state, providing insights into their organization and interactions.
 The data acquired can be noisy, and the sample may undergo distortions during the imaging process.

-Using Machine Learning techniques U-Net and Autoencoder, we are able to successly segment the cellular structures like ribosome, membrane, microtubules, filament.
+Using Machine Learning models like U-Net, Segment Anything (SAM) and Autoencoder, we are able to successly segment the cellular structures like ribosome, membrane, microtubules, filament.